Symplectic/vivo-harvester-v2/README.md

 	mvn clean package

 Once it finishes executing, a .tar.gz file will be created in the 'target' directory.
+Note : you can also run these same maven commends (clean and package) from within your IDE if you prefer.

 To install the Elements harvester on a server, transfer and extract the elements-harvester.tar.gz folder at the location where you wish it to be installed.
 You have free choice in this location, but we recommend installing it alongside the vivo "home" folder of the instance it will populate.